Alexander J. Chandler: Other endeavors

 Alexander Chandler was a prominent rancher and farmer with his land as well.
 He was known to have ostriches for a time, having created the world's only known "ostrich drive."
 In 1910, Chandler purchased Pan American Ostrich Company's entire stock of ostriches.
 He then attempted to drive the ostriches like cattle from the company in Avondale to his land in what is now Chandler, a journey of about 27 miles.
 He also grew cotton, being the first known grower in the region to grow Egyptian cotton.
 In 1899, David Fairchild, with the United States Department of Agriculture, sent Chandler several bushels of long-staple cotton seeds from Egypt.
 That same year he began growing it on his land in Mesa.
-However, Chandler was unable find pickers to harvest the cotton and it was plowed under.
+However, Chandler was unable to find pickers to harvest the cotton and it was plowed under.
 He also grew long staple cotton, abundant in Arizona for its uses.

 A.J.
 Chandler married three times, but never had any children of his own.
 He married Julia Pope, Charlotte Boyd, and Rosa Bowling.